1 Clap the Rhythms With "Welcome to Music"

 Sing with the lyrics of the song.

-Zoom: Ask children to find 3 or 4 stuffed animals to play the game with.
+Online learning: Ask students to find 3 or 4 stuffed animals to play the game with.

 Have them set the animals in a circle, then walk around the circle and do the movements with their stuffy.

-In-person: Have kids choose someone who will be their "distanced" partner.
+In-person learning: Have students choose someone who will be their "distanced" partner.

 Sing or play the recording.

-Side, side, zero. - turn so the are sideways from their partner and pretend to bump sides
+Side, side, zero. ... (turn so that they are sideways from their partner and pretend to bump sides.)

 Repeat with a new distanced partner.